In the late 60s we heard about a youth movement in the States – young people

 A New Zealand flatmate lived on mounds of vegan mush and handfuls of “supplements”.
 She sang her own rather dull songs.
 She had a boyfriend with long dyed magenta hair who never spoke, and this was perfectly OK.
 (He was called Scorpio.)
 She wanted to live in the West Country because she’d fallen in love with England after reading Rupert the Bear annuals.

 The mysticism was just late-flowering Madame Blavatsky.
 The hippies were Beatniks in different clothes.
 They even used the same slang.
 The hippy movement started in the early 60s.
 Beatniks were taking LSD in 1964.
 On the Greek island of Hydra everyone thought they were brilliant.
 It was an idyllic life – but everybody drank, took drugs and had affairs and the children were casualties.
-Plus you could you could only live like this if you had money.
+Plus you could only live like this if you had money.

 Leonard Cohen lived off his girlfriend, Marianne, who received maintenance from her child's father.